Thank you...one of our team members will be in touch.

 Unsure if you have Japanese knotweed on your property?
 If so, check out our videos to help you identify a Japanese knotweed problem.Japanese Knotweed identification

 Find out why Japanese knotweed has become such an issue and the potential problems it can cause to your propertyJapanese knotweed damage

 If you suspect Japanese knotweed is affecting your property then give us a call on 0808 231 9218 for help and advice.
-Our trained and qualified surveyors are based all across Scotland so rest assured that we will have a local branch near you.
+Our trained and qualified surveyors are based all across the country so rest assured that we will have a local branch near you.